zsid/zsid.github.io/_posts/2015-09-21-Week-3-Sunday.markdown

 * I have found Capybara syntax challenging.
 * I am not feeling comfortable using CSS.
 I will need to do additional reading on it.
-* I have understood the general idea behind REST but still need to get my head around the verbs(get,post,puts,delete).
+* I have understood the general idea behind REST but still need to get my head around the verbs(get, post, put, delete).
-* Making my Controller 'skinny' is also challenging.
+* Making my Controller 'skinny' is also very challenging.

 ####Changes I Plan to Make Next Week: